andymckay/service-status-cli/README.md

 A command line interface to query the status page of internet service providers and provide a uniform response.

-This is currently very much a work in progress and is not in a stable state.

 ## Service data

 There is a list of services that comes from [this repository](https://github.com/andymckay/service-status-data).
 Currently this is a very limited number of services, but we'd love more.
 Please add your service into that repo and it will get updated.